Rochelle Potkar

-Rochelle Potkar is an Indian fiction writer and poet based in Mumbai, India.
-Her work includes the short story collections The Arithmetic of Breasts and Other Stories and Bombay Hangovers, and the poetry collections Four Degrees of Separation and Paper Asylum.

-She was a writer-in-residence in the 2015 Fall residency at the University of Iowa's International Writing Program, and the Charles Wallace Writer's fellow at the University of Stirling, Scotland in 2016-17.
+Rochelle Potkar is an Indian writer.
+Her work includes short stories and poetry.
+She was a writer-in-residence at the University of Iowa's International Writing Program in 2015, and a Charles Wallace Writer's fellow at the University of Stirling, Scotland in 2016-17.
 She is the founder of the Arcs-of-a-Circle artists' residency program.

 Early life and education

-Rochelle Potkar was born in Kalyan to Goan parents.
+Rochelle Potkar was born in Kalyan.
 She moved to Mumbai in 1998.
-She completed a college degree in commerce and a post-graduate degree in advertising from Wigan and Leigh College, Mahalaxmi.
-She completed an MBA from La Trobe University, Australia.
+She completed a degree in commerce and a post-graduate degree in advertising from Wigan and Leigh College, Mahalaxmi and completed an MBA from La Trobe University, Australia.